cairo-book/cairo-book/src/ch09-01-contract-syntaxes.md

 fn StoredName(caller: ContractAddress, name:felt252){}
 ```

-we pass in the emitted data types as parameters within the parentheses.
+We pass in the emitted data types as parameters within the parentheses.
 In this example, our event will emit the contract address of the caller and the name stored within the contract.

 ### Emitting events